cisagov/ScubaGear/Testing/Readme.md

 ![service-principal-error](/images/service-principal.png)

-### Setup Documentation for Sys Admins
+### Setup Documentation for System Admins ###
 The following resources are for M365 tenant admins to provide additional information on setting up the infrastructure (service principals, user provisioning, etc.) for functional testing of ScubaGear.

 - [How to setup the permissions required to execute the automated functional test orchestrator](./docs/SetupFunctionalTestOrchestratorServicePrincipalAndAssociatedPermissions.md)